nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :information_source: **Information**

+* Editing a menu item does not invalidate or update the orders with the same order item name.
+* Editing a menu item does not update and change the total revenue and profits on the home tab.

 * When entering price and cost values, you may choose to
   1. input **positive** integer numbers
   2. input **positive** decimal numbers (up to 2 decimal point).
 For example:<br>